i-use-arch-btw-lol/heapsort-bars/README.md

 - Can I use this in prod?
 	- if you want to watch bars go brrr, then yes.
 - Can I contribute?
 	- sure, why not.
-Our eventual goal is blocksort.
+Our eventual goal is blocksort